bablokb/pcb-pico-pi-base/README.md

 respectively.
 Ready to upload production files for JLCPCB are in `production_files`.

 Except for I2C-pullups (and VSYS-diode on pico-pi-base) the adapter-boards only map the pins of the Pico to pins of the Pi.
-The current version only supports I2C, SPI0 and SPI1.
-I2S will be supported by the next version of pico-pi-base.
+The current versions support I2C, SPI0, SPI1, I2S.

 Schematic, layout and 3D-rendered images for pico-zero-base: